Articles , Cases , Glossary

 Case Studies: Mascots in UI

-Mascots are helpful in web and mobile interfaces: they liven up interactions, catch up attention and draw it to needed details, become the memorable element, create important consistency of a general stylistic concept, and create the strong imitation of direct and human-like communication with the user.
+Mascots are helpful in web and mobile interfaces: they liven up interactions, catch the user’s attention and draw it to needed details, become memorable elements, maintain consistency with a general stylistic concept, and create a strong impression of direct, human-like communication with the user.

-Used in illustrations that show actions or interactions, a mascot is also a good way to avoid extra copy on the screen.
+Used in illustrations that show actions or interactions, a mascot is also a good way to avoid extra copy on-screen.
 This way, the precious space is saved for other layout elements or just more “air” really needed to create a good perception of data on the screen or page.

 One of the bright cases for the issue was a mascot created for Toonie Alarm, a simple alarm app with elements of gamification.
-The idea of applying the mascot was set almost instantly to let it spread the voice and tone of the product, create the feeling of natural communication, and support the mood.
+The idea of applying the mascot was set almost instantly to let it convey the product’s voice and tone, create a sense of natural communication, and support the mood.
 So, Toonie was born to be a funny, cheerful bird, whose mission is to make the world brighter and help users to interact with the alarm.
 It informs users about news, rewards, and errors, and just adds some fun and color to everyday life.

 toonie-photo